 How Should You Treat Dandruff?

 As much as we hate saying it, staying away from sweet and carby treats may help your flake condition.
 Try an elimination diet.
-Start by removing the bad foods listed by Dr. Jessica from your diet and re-introducing them one by one to see if you notice any difference.
+Start by removing the bad foods listed by Dr. Mercer from your diet and re-introducing them one by one to see if you notice any difference.
 “In treating this condition, a yeast-free, low glycemic index diet may be helpful.
-Treatments aimed at lowering the number of yeasts, including antifungal shampoo, creams or tablets, are the first line,” says Dr. Jessica Mercer.
+Treatments aimed at lowering the number of yeasts, including antifungal shampoo, creams, or tablets, are the first line,” says Dr. Mercer.
 “Additional therapies to reduce inflammation such as steroidal solutions and creams may also be necessary.
-Alternative home therapies including tea tree oil and omega 3 fatty acid supplements have been used with some success,” she says.
+Alternative home therapies, including tea tree oil and omega 3 fatty acid supplements, have been used with some success,” she says.
 If the condition fails to improve, evaluation and treatment by a dermatologist should be your next obvious choice.